-We identify the risks that underlie our core business activities and utilize risk management activities to mitigate those risks when we determine there is value in doing so.
-We use various derivative instruments to (i) manage our exposure to commodity price risk, as well as to optimize our profits, (ii) manage our exposure to interest rate risk and (iii) manage our exposure to currency exchange rate risk.
+We identify the risks that underlie our core business activities and utilize risk management activities to mitigate those risks when we determine that there is value in doing so.
+We use various derivative instruments to (i) manage our exposure to commodity price risk as well as to optimize our profits, (ii) manage our exposure to interest-rate risk and (iii) manage our exposure to currency exchange-rate risk.
 Our policy is to use derivative instruments only for risk management purposes.
-Our risk management policies and procedures are designed to monitor interest rates, currency exchange rates, NYMEX, ICE and over-the-counter positions, as well as physical volumes, grades, locations, delivery schedules and storage capacity to help ensure that our hedging activities address our risks.
+Our commodity risk management policies and procedures are designed to monitor NYMEX, ICE and over-the-counter positions, as well as physical volumes, grades, locations, delivery schedules and storage capacity to help ensure that our hedging activities address our risks.
+Our interest rate and foreign currency risk management policies and procedures are designed to monitor our positions and ensure that those positions are consistent with our objectives and approved strategies.
 Our policy is to formally document all relationships between hedging instruments and hedged items, as well as our risk management objectives and strategies for undertaking the hedge.
 We calculate hedge effectiveness on a quarterly basis.
 This process includes specific identification of the hedging instrument and the hedged transaction, the nature of the risk being hedged and how the hedging instrument's effectiveness will be assessed.
 Both at the inception of the hedge and on an ongoing basis, we assess whether the derivatives used in a transaction are highly effective in offsetting changes in cash flows or the fair value of hedged items.
 A discussion of our derivative activities by risk category follows.

-Commodity Price-Risk
+Commodity Price Risk Hedging

-Our core business activities contain certain commodity price related risks that we manage in various ways, including the utilization of derivative instruments.
+Our core business activities contain certain commodity price-related risks that we manage in various ways, including the use of derivative instruments.
 Our policy is generally (i) to purchase only product for which we have a market, (ii) to structure our sales contracts so that price fluctuations do not materially affect the segment profit we earn, and (iii) not to acquire and hold physical inventory, futures contracts or other derivative products for the purpose of speculating on outright commodity price changes.
-Subsequent to year end 2008, our risk management committee eliminated the 500,000 barrel controlled trading program discussed in our 2008 Form 10-K. In that regard, the committee modified our risk management policies and procedures to better reflect our operating requirements and clarify provisions regarding intra-month activities to maintain a balanced position, which modifications are incorporated into the following discussion.
-Although we seek to maintain a position that is substantially balanced within our marketing activities, we purchase crude and LPG from thousands of locations and may experience net unbalanced positions for short periods of time as a result of production, transportation and delivery variances, as well as logistical issues associated with inclement weather conditions and other uncontrollable events that occur within each month.
-In connection with our efforts to maintain a balanced position, our personnel are authorized to purchase or sell an aggregate limit of up to 800,000 barrels of crude oil and LPG relative to the volumes originally scheduled for such month, based on interim information.
+Although we seek to maintain a position that is substantially balanced within our marketing activities, we purchase crude oil and LPG from thousands of locations and may experience net unbalanced positions as a result of production, transportation and delivery variances, as well as logistical issues associated with inclement weather conditions and other uncontrollable events that occur within each month.
+In connection with our efforts to maintain a balanced position, our personnel are authorized to purchase or sell an aggregate limit of up to 810,000 barrels of crude oil, refined products and LPG relative to the volumes originally scheduled for such month, based on interim information.
 The purpose of these purchases and sales is to manage risk as opposed to establishing a risk position.
 When unscheduled physical inventory builds or draws do occur, they are monitored constantly and managed to a balanced position over a reasonable period of time.